bhoamikhona/javascript/Section 11/README.md

       - `element` - The current element being processed in the array.
       - `index` - The index of the current element being processed in the array.
       - `array` - The array `every()` was called upon.
     - `thisArg` (optional) - A value to use as `this` when executing `callbackFn`.

+### Flat and FlatMap

+- `flat()`
+  - The `array.flat(depth)` method creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
+It returns a new array with the sub-array elements concatenated into it.
+  - Parameters:
+    - `depth` (optional) - The depth level specifying how deep a nested array structure should be flattened.
+Defaults to 1.
+- `flatMap()`
+  - The `array.flatmap(callbackFn(element, index, array){}, thisArg)` method returns a new array formed by applying a given callback function to each element of the array, and then flattening the result by one level.
+It is identical to the `map()` method, followed by a `flat()` method of depth 1 but, slightly more efficient than calling those two methods separately.
+  - Parameters:
+    - `callbackFn` - A function to execute for each element in the array.
+It should return an array containing new elements of the new array, or a single non-array value to be added to the new array.
+The function is called with the following arguments:
+      - `element` - The current element being processed in the array.
+      - `index` - The index of the current element being processed in the array.
+      - `array` - The array `flatMap()` was called upon.
+    - `thisArg` (optional) - A value to use as `this` when executing `callbackFn`.

 ## Author